racinmat/mal-analysis/readme.md

 - rozdíl mezi lidmi co hodnotili málo a co hodnotili hodně anime, co viděli a co hodnotili za díla
 - korlace score, žánrů, sledovanosti, a času, a lidí, co sledují hodně, málo
 - rozclusterovat lidi na málohodnotící, a hodně hodnotící, podle střední hodnoty hodnocení apod.
+- prozkoumat recency bias u vydání anime, gender split
+- prozkoumat plan to watch listy

+popis podobnosti visual novel v grafech:
+For the attraction value specifically, IIRC, it went along these lines (for nodes A and B)

+bunnyadvocate
+similarityAB = <fans who read both>/<fans who read A>

+similarityBA = <fans who read both>/<fans who read B>

+attraction = (1-sqrt((1-similarityAB)*(1-similarityBA)))^3
+the attraction between two nodes was always the same going each way, A->B and B->A or else you get messy situations where one node is constantly chasing the other as the other is repelled by it more